puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-removal-affects-you.md

-This page explains how your cluster could be using Docker as a container runtime, provides details on the role that `dockershim` plays when in use, and shows steps you can take to check whether any workloads could be affected by `dockershim` removal.
+This page explains how your cluster could be using Docker as a container runtime, provides details on the role that `dockershim` plays when in use, and shows steps you can take to check whether any workloads could be impacted by dockershim removal.

 ## Finding if your app has a dependencies on Docker {#find-docker-dependencies}